- This programme is accredited as conferring eligibility for the Graduate Basis for Chartered Membership (GBC) of The British Psychological Society.

 Optional modules, when offered as part of a programme, may vary from year to year and are subject to viability.

-You'll be equipped to build your career in criminal and forensic psychology, or educational, occupational, clinical or psychology.
 You could pursue specialist work in forensic, educational or clinical psychology, or use the excellent transferable skills our psychology degree provides to work in the commercial, charitable or entrepreneurial sectors.
 You could also secure work in the prison and probation services, the police, Home Office, Ministry of Justice or the wider criminal justice system.

 Our careers team is available to support you from the start of your studies until after you graduate.
 They will help you build your CV, prepare for interviews, and meet and learn from successful graduates working at the top of their careers.
 You'll also have opportunities to work with our partners across London and beyond, and to attend a Roehampton jobs fair where you can find out about graduate opportunities and meet employers.